 Royalty-free: Individuals and businesses can license a royalty-free image once.
 You can use that image however you want without needing to license it every time.
 While it’s not free upfront, you don’t have to pay royalties to the creator after paying the initial fee.

 Creative Commons: This global not-for-profit organization allows designers and photographers to label their work.
 This allows them to be used by others with varying levels of sharing.
 Others can reuse depending on the specific type of Creative Commons license.

 Public domain: Copyrights on these types of images have either expired (or never existed).
 They can be used by the public for personal or commercial use.
 It’s also referred to as a Creative Commons Zero license or CC0.

 Creativity on a budget: 8 free imagery sites to try

 At the end of the day, original photography and custom designs will always be more impactful for your business.
-But when you’re looking to save a little on marketing and advertising and create a budget you can stick to, don’t be afraid to explore these options.
+But when you’re looking to save a little on advertising and create a budget you can stick to, don’t be afraid to explore these options.